Certified & Irreversible Data Destruction

 • SSDs using compression may ignore zero/one patterns, causing overwrites to have no effect on underlying flash cells.

-Required Workflow for Verifiable SSD Sanitisation
+Required Workflow for Verifiable SSD Data Removal

 This multi-stage process is the foundation of TFix's SSD sanitisation workflow, ensuring GDPR-compliant, NIST 800-88r2 and NCSC Secure Sanitisation Guidance aligned, audit-ready data sanitisation for all flash-based media.